evilUrge/shellgems/content/posts/goodbye-freelance-life.md

 I tried to mingle around, went to shared working spaces for freelancers like me, I even participate to a Django girls meetup just to mingle around.

-But it wasn’t the same as working in a company as an employee.
+But it was'nt the same as working in a company as an employee.

 In those shared spaces it felt like an expensive library with no books (but all you can drink coffee!); I even tried to engage a conversation with other developers around me, but the conversation never evolved just because no one is working on the same project, therefore, we don’t have a shared goal.

 <b>Though I have to admit, In my travels around Europe, I manage to work from all sort of weird locations.</b>

-I worked in serval airport lounge, during flight(not recommended especially in low-cost planes!), in trains, while waiting in the bank, coffee places and even from the street (when there’s a shared wifi nearby).
+I worked in several airport lounge, during flight(not recommended especially in low-cost planes!), in trains, while waiting in the bank, coffee places and even from the street (when there’s a shared wifi nearby).

 Eventually, both my girlfriend and I decided to settle down in The Netherlands.
 And after a year and a half of working remotely, next month I’m going back to a regular employee life.